gleday/ShrinkNet/README.md

 # Plot the inferred graph (further arguments to be passed to plot.igragh())
 plotGraph(myobject)

+# Extract a table of the selected edges
+listEdges(myobject)

-# Extract a table of the top-ranked edges
+# Extract a table of the 'nb' top-ranked edges
-topEdges(myobject)
+topEdges(myobject, nb=10)
 ```